-XLR cables carry the audio signal from your instrument or microphone to mixing table, amp, PA and other devices.
-A good cable is crucial for the sound quality.
+XLR cables carry the audio signal from your instrument or microphone to a mixing table, amp, PA, and other devices.
+A good cable is crucial for sound quality.
 No matter how expensive your gear is, it’s not worth much without a good cable.

-When someone mentions quality gear, most people usually think of musical instruments, microphones, amps, mixing tables etc. On the other side, sound engineers know that every single piece of musical equipment is equally important.
-The quality of cables are an often overlooked element in the chain.
+When someone mentions quality gear, most people usually think of musical instruments, microphones, amps, mixing tables, etc. On the other hand, sound engineers know that every single piece of musical equipment is equally important.
+The quality of cables is an often overlooked element in the chain.

 Nowadays, it offers three series of XLR cables – Silver, Gold, and Platinum.
 We’re recommending the mid-level option in this case.
 However, even their most basic cable keeps a high level of quality and durability.

-The company claims every cable is hand assembled.
-It comes in different lengths, so you probably won’t have bigger troubles to find the one that fits best to you.
+The company claims every cable is hand-assembled.
+It comes in different lengths, so you probably won’t have trouble finding the one that fits best for you.

 Among cheap XLR cables, this is a decent choice.
 This cable is cheap, but it actually has some quality to offer.

 Choosing a product from a renowned manufacturer is always a good option if you’re not so experienced.
-This cable comes from the famous Japanese company that has been considered as one of the biggest names in the audio industry.
-Among numerous other product, they offer XLR cables as well.
+This cable comes from a famous Japanese company that has been considered one of the biggest names in the audio industry.
+Among numerous other products, they offer XLR cables as well.

 This one is a mid-range product when it comes to price.
 It offers good overall quality and some of the company’s unique design solutions.
 The first thing you’ll notice is the quality of XLR connectors.

 Additionally, there is a quality PVC jacket, as well as dual cooper outer shields, which make this product very durable and reliable for live performances.
-Definitely a great choice if you want good value/money balance.
+A great choice if you want a good value/money balance.

 The LyxPro is another value option that I would like to recommend.
-Considering the price, this one actually doesn’t really feature any major points of weakness.
-It comes with quality PVC inner shield, which offers a 98% coverage.
+Considering the price, this one doesn’t actually feature any major points of weakness.
+It comes with a quality PVC inner shield which offers 98% coverage.

-With such figures, you can count on a great sound quality.
+With such figures, you can count on great sound quality.
 In terms of durability, there are metal XLR housings.
 It comes in various colors.
-This can be quite useful for identifying different cables in complex set-ups.
+This can be quite useful for identifying different cables in complex setups.

 This is a very affordable XLR cable.
 The sound quality is good.
 Also, you can use it without any worries for live performances, considering metal housings.

 The shielding quality is also on a decent level, so you won’t have bigger problems with noise.
 The cable comes in various lengths with different options for colors.
-Definitely a great budget cable.
+This is definitely a great budget cable.

-This list ends with the Planet Waves Classic Series XLR cable.
-This is also a quite affordable product, which comes with several strong points.
+This list ends with the Planet Waves Classic Series XLR Cable.
+This is also quite an affordable product that comes with several strong points.

-One thing that you’ll hardly find on other cables of this price range is a very good corrosion protection, which seems critical for the contact reliability.
-These connectors are nickel plated and feature metal housings, which guarantee great durability as well.
+One thing that you’ll hardly find on other cables of this price range is very good corrosion protection, which seems critical for contact reliability.
+These connectors are nickel-plated and feature metal housings, which guarantee great durability as well.